AndyPermaRobotics/open-ral-specification/open_ral.md

 }
 ```
 The template section defines the type and structure of the object:
 - `RALType`: Defines the type of the object (in this case "field").
-It refers to the official RALTypes available at https://open-ral.io/
+It should be selected from the official RALTypes available at https://open-ral.io/ to ensure interoperability across systems and organizations.
+Use the semantic search API endpoint (`/semantic_search`) to discover appropriate official templates by describing your concept in natural language.
+For guidance on custom ralTypes when no official template matches your needs, see the "Official vs. Custom RALTypes" section below.
 - `objectStateTemplates`: Specifies which values the objectState field can have.
 In this case, it uses the "generalObjectState" template that defines common states for general objects.
 TODO: link to state template definitions
 - `version`: The version number of the RALType specification being used